For convenience - Click any product IMAGE or BLUE text for information or to purchase that item.

 I used to use the 'Scary Sharp Method' but soon swapped over to water stones.

-If, you'd like to know more about sharpening with sandpaper, let me know in the comments below and I'll post an article on the subject for you.
+If, you'd like to know about sandpaper sharpening, let me know and I'll post an article on it.

 Then there are water stones: (my recomendation for your first system)

 The following set up will get you started and do everything you need it to do: